 Safety is an unwavering core value at FirstEnergy.
-We believe that, together, we have the power and responsibility to keep each other safe and eliminate life-changing events (LCEs).
+We believe that, together, we have the power and responsibility to keep each other safe and create a working environment that helps ensure every employee returns home free from injury every day.

 Our safety teams work together to drive continuous improvement in our company's safety processes and programs, and to provide guidance for compliance with applicable laws, regulations and standards.
 Our Executive Safety Council, comprised of company leaders who meet monthly, develops the strategic direction of our safety vision and provides oversight and guidance on our safety plans and initiatives.
 In addition, each operating company has a Safety Governance Team, comprising operating company management and union leadership responsible for proper implementation of our safety initiatives and assessments of safety performance.

-We continue to include safety metrics as KPIs in our annual incentive compensation program to reinforce that a safe work environment is crucial to our success.
-Our Days Away, Restricted or Transferred (DART) rate and LCEs metric monitor the impact of our exposure reduction efforts.
+We continue to include safety metrics as key performance indicators (KPIs) in our annual incentive compensation program to reinforce that a safe work environment is crucial to our success.
+Our Days Away, Restricted or Transferred (DART) rate and Life-Changing Events (LCEs) metric monitor the impact of our exposure reduction efforts.
 DART measures the number of incidents that result in days away from work, days of restricted work activity or job transfers.
 Our DART stretch goal is set at the industry benchmark top-decile rates, and the DART target goal is set at the industry benchmark top-quartile rates.
-LCEs track injuries that are life-threatening, life-altering or fatal.
-Please see our ESG data table for specific safety metrics.
+LCEs track injuries that are or could be life-threatening, life-altering or fatal.
+Please see our EESG data table for specific safety metrics.

 We recognize leadership's key role in controlling and eliminating exposure.
 To solidify critical leadership behaviors and accountability at all levels, we have conducted a 360-degree assessment and formed personal safety action plans for all Utility and Fleet Operations leadership.
 We've also provided LCE critical control workshops and field coaching for managers and supervisors, as well as awareness training for our field leaders.